Overview of DC’s Adult Day Health Program

 Before You Apply

 Prior to submitting an application for State Plan ADHP Services, applicants need to ensure they meet the eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 As part of the application process, applicants will need to gather documentation for submission.
-Examples include copies of Social Security and Medicare cards, previous bank statements, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
-Unfortunately, a common reason applications are delayed is required documentation is missing or not submitted in a timely manner.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, previous bank statements, and proof of income.
+A common reason applications are delayed is required documentation is missing or not submitted in a timely manner.

 Application Process